hendafarhani/jwt-authentication/readme.md

 # jwt-authentication

 This project is built with spring, spring boot and spring security.
-And developed with java 8. <br /> It implements jwt authentication functionality provided by Spring security framework.
+And developed with java 8. <br /> It implements authentication using jwt functionality provided by Spring security framework.

 ## Project structure